 - layer > rasterize layer style

-- image > adjust > hue/saturation: alter color
+- layer > new adjustment layer > hue/saturation: alter color

 - repeat with other layers